Please join us for the "Connected Cam" Roadshow 2019. Featuring JVC

 ScholarshipThe Society of Broadcast Engineers, Chapter 2 scholarship is awarded to a student in the Electronic Technology Program at Johnson College with recognized technical aptitude and scholastic achievement.

-This fine company provides sponsorship of
+These fine companies provide sponsorship of

 SBE Chapter 2.
 Please show them